iron-software/IronBarcode-Examples/get-started/docker-linux/README.md

    ENTRYPOINT ["dotnet", "Example.dll"]
    ```

-This configuration ensures that the application is running with the latest .NET 7 framework on a CentOS 7 base, leveraging Docker's capabilities for isolated and replicable environments.
+This configuration ensures that the application is running with the latest .NET 7 framework on a CentOS 7 base, using Docker's capabilities for isolated and replicable environments.

 ```dockerfile
 # Establish the foundational runtime environment using CentOS 7